-Associate of Art in Liberal Studies
+Associate of Arts in Liberal Studies

 Learn about your world and develop your passions.

 Students build a broad foundation grounded in liberal arts.
 Whether working with an indigenous community in Chile, getting their feet wet and hands dirty researching aquatic biology, or mentoring local grade-school children, in this degree, students have the chance to explore different fields of inquiry.
 Use this program of study to develop academic passions and to explore areas of interest through our sophomore-level curriculum.

 Build your intellectual foundation for a four-year degree.